matrix-org/matrix-spec-proposals/specification/modules/_template.rst

 Client behaviour
 ----------------
 List any new HTTP endpoints.
-These endpoints should be docced using Swagger.
+These endpoints should be documented using Swagger.
 Once there is Swagger, there will be a template variable based on the name of the YAML file with the suffix ``_http_api``.
 You can insert a template for swagger docs like so: